 This means that as you age, your expected life expectancy is extended.
-If at age 65 (male) your life expectancy was 17.6 years (83) but at age 83, your life expectancy is now another 6.6 years, the longer you live, the longer you live.
-By outsourcing management of retirement income to a third source, you remove the worry and stress of financial decisions, and you answer the most important question of all: “can you ever outlive your money?”
+If at age 65 (male) your life expectancy was 17.6 years (83), but at age 83, your life expectancy is now another 6.6 years, the longer you live, the longer you live.
+By outsourcing the management of retirement income to a third source, you remove the worry and stress of financial decisions, and you answer the most important question of all: “can you ever outlive your money?”

 Let’s go back to the factors used by the annuity company to determine exactly how much income can be received by a male age 65.

 Lifetime income guaranteed factor at age 65 is 4.5%.
-If I have an income value of $1,070,000 in my FIA and the factor is 4.5 then my income for life is $48,150,00.
+If I have an income value of $1,070,000 in my FIA, and the factor is 4.5, then my income for life is $48,150,00.

 $48,159 versus $28, 780.

-But wait a minute, the withdrawal of $28,780 allows no invasion of principle, and the FIA means you have turned over your money to the annuity company.
+But wait a minute, the withdrawal of $28,780 allows no invasion of principal, and the FIA means you have turned over your money to the annuity company.
 What happens if you die prematurely?
 Will the insurance company keep your money?
 Also, what about taxes, how much is reduced by paying income taxes?
 Income taxes are due on earned income.
-If you remove 2.8% from an IRA, it will be taxed as income, the same is true with an FIA, taxes must be paid.
+If you remove 2.8% from an IRA, it will be taxed as income, and the same is true with an FIA, taxes must be paid.
 If your FIA is not in an IRA, it can have a tax advantage over removing income.

-Here is an often used method for maximizing income and at the same time leaving the entire amount TAX FREE to your heirs.
-The system is simple and some may not qualify for it, but using a portion of the difference between the two factors ($48,159 minus $28, 780 equals $19,379) can buy a 20 year term (or lesser) life insurance policy to provide the account value used in full as a tax-free benefit for heirs.
+Here is an often-used method for maximizing income and at the same time leaving the entire amount TAX FREE to your heirs.
+The system is simple, and some may not qualify for it, but using a portion of the difference between the two factors ($48,159 minus $28, 780 equals $19,379) can buy a 20 year term (or lesser) life insurance policy to provide the account value used in full as a tax-free benefit for heirs.
 Even paying premiums for the life policy will still provide a greater net retirement value for the user of the FIA.

 With interest rates still so low, using an FIA can make solid sense for retirement planning, plus it removes stress, volatility while providing dependable reoccurring monthly income.